tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 Scorpion Dave sold the best weed.
 The problem was, he lived way out in the middle of nowhere.
 ‘The Flats.’
 A bone-dry wasteland.
 An endless sheet of dead earth.
 Still… if this was gonna be my last mental escape for a while, I needed it to be good.

-I texted him saying I needed to pick up.
-A simple thumbs-up emoji told me to bring my ass on.
-Knox and I headed out there around noon.
+Knox and I headed his way around noon.
 It was abnormally dark.
 Thick storm clouds threatened overhead, choking off the daylight.
 It was as if the sun had stepped outside, said ‘hell naw,’ then dipped out like a runny yolk sliding off a plate.

 Knox leaned on the dash, peering ahead with a concerned whimper.